GSA/plainlanguage.gov/_pages/resources/articles/pretentious-language-wastes-time.md

 ---
-title: Pretentious Language Wastes Time
+title: Pretentious language wastes time
 permalink: /resources/articles/pretentious-language-wastes-time/
 sidenav: resources

 ---

-Carol Briam, a management communication specialist in France, offers an illustration of how unclear and pretentious language wastes management's time, even in minor ways.
+_Carol Briam, a management communication specialist in France, offers an illustration of how unclear and pretentious language wastes management's time, even in minor ways._

 A few years ago, she was consulting regularly with the management of a subsidiary of a large multinational.
 One day, the subsidiary's CEO and Deputy CEO called her in a panic because they had received a written request for information from their headquarters, and they could not figure out what one of the questions was asking.
 The question said: